Hot Military Wife Kayla Moody Flaunts Underboob In A White Crop Top & Matching Panties

 Kayla Moody left little to the imagination in a revealing crop top for her most recent Instagram upload.
 The hot military wife shared the NSFW snap with her fans on Sunday morning.

-In the sexy photo, Kayla let it all hang out in the white top, which did little to cover her bare chest underneath.
-The model opted to go braless under the sheer shirt and paired the top with some matching white panties.
+In the sexy photo, Kayla let it all hang out in the sheer white top, which did little to cover her bare chest underneath.
+The model opted to go braless and paired the top with some matching white panties.

-The ensemble flaunted Kayla’s toned arms, underboob, flat tummy, tiny waist, and curvy hips as she posed in front of a mirror with a seductive look on her face.
+The ensemble flaunted Kayla’s toned arms, underboob, flat tummy, tiny waist, and curvy hips as she posed in front of a mirror, wearing a seductive look on her face.

 Kayla wore her long, blond hair parted to the side and styled in sleek, straight strands that fell down her back and brushed over her shoulder.
-She also rocked a full face makeup in the pic.
+She also rocked a full face of makeup in the pic.

-The application consisted of sculpted eyebrows, thick lashes, black eyeliner, and pink eye shadow.
+The application consisted of sculpted eyebrows, thick lashes, black eyeliner, and pink eyeshadow.
 She added to the glam look with pink blush on her cheeks, a shimmering highlighter on her face, and light pink gloss on her lips.
 She also rocked a bronzed glow all over her body.

 In the caption of the snap, Kayla told her fans to wake up and live their lives, using a quote by the late musician Bob Marley.